A diagram of the Jubilee cycle counting seven sevens of years

 Pentecost is not where the count terminates.
 It is where the finite count connects to the eternal cycle.

 The Holy Spirit (See The Hub and the Spokes) is that connection — not an external force entering from outside, not a power added to the person, but the connective tissue between two orders of existence.
-The called-out ones, the ekklesia (see The Called-Out Ones), are people in whom that connection has been made.
+The called-out ones, the ekklesia (see A People, Not a Place), are people in whom that connection has been made.
 Living in the temporal flesh, counted through the Feast of Weeks, but connected at Pentecost to the Jubilee cycle that has no end.

 God is spirit.
 John 4:24.
 The kingdom of God is within you.
 Luke 17:21.
 The true light gives light to everyone.
 John 1:9.